Political Science & International Relations

 Specialties: Strategic analysis, public speaking, team development and training

-I am looking at lobbying regulation policy in Israel, focusing at the gap between the declared goals of the lobbying regulations introduced in 2008 to regulate the business/politics nexus and how those goals have found expression in the resulting law and its subsequent implementation.
+I am looking at lobbying regulation policy in Israel, focusing on the gap between the declared goals of the lobbying regulations introduced in 2008 to regulate the business/politics nexus and how those goals have found expression in the resulting law and its subsequent implementation.
 The case is interesting as this seems to be a problem that occurs a lot with lobbying regulations – seemingly great aims that fall a long way short.
-The context is really the broader trend towards regulating the interactions of businesses and politics that is occurring across the world today.
+The context is really the broader trend towards regulating the interactions of businesses and politics that are occurring across the world today.
 Israel is one piece in that bigger puzzle.
 The problem is – just because you seek to regulate – does not always mean it works out well.

-Worldwide trend can be observed – 12 out of 16 countries of the OECD (Poland, Hungary, Israel, France, Mexico, Slovenia, Austria, Italy, Netherlands, Chile, United Kingdom, Ireland) which have adopted lobbying regulations did so in the last decade (Vargovcikova, 2015).
-In France, Germany, Poland, the Czech Republic discussions are ongoing about possible revisions, whereas Romania, Bulgaria and Italy are in the process of preparing their first regulations.
+The worldwide trend can be observed – 12 out of 16 countries of the OECD (Poland, Hungary, Israel, France, Mexico, Slovenia, Austria, Italy, Netherlands, Chile, United Kingdom, Ireland) which have adopted lobbying regulations did so in the last decade (Vargovcikova, 2015).
+In France, Germany, Poland, the Czech Republic discussions are ongoing about possible revisions, whereas Romania, Bulgaria, and Italy are in the process of preparing their first regulations.
 More and more states seem to be regulating lobbying using transparency provisions based on registers and reporting as policy instruments, but the impact of the regulation is questionable and there’s almost no interest among the policy-makers to achieve more effective regulations.

 More and more public and private actors want to be seen as supporting lobbying regulation, including lobbyists themselves, yet at the same time, these very same actors seem to be contributing to its ineffectiveness and lack of implementation.

 So far I have published 3 journal articles from this research – and I am currently working on a 4th.
-I have presented my research at numerous conferences in the US, Europe and Israel and in the UK House of Commons to provide evidence to a committee there investigating lobbying regulations.
+I have presented my research at numerous conferences in the US, Europe, and Israel and in the UK House of Commons to provide evidence to a committee there investigating lobbying regulations.